 The Mayans predicted that the world would end this month.
 Or did they?
-Whether or not you believe the famous prophecy, it doesn’t hurt to be prepared for emergencies in general.
+Link opens in a new tab Whether or not you believe the famous prophecy, it doesn’t hurt to be prepared for emergencies in general.
 Let’s take a look at the history of the prediction, as well as how others have prepared for emergency events in the past.

 Mayan Calendar Theories

 The Mayan empire existed in the tropical lowlands of what is now Guatemala, reaching its peak around 6th century A.D. and collapsing several hundred years later.
 The Mayans left behind much to study, including traces of their sophisticated calendar system.
 Some researchers believe that the end of the calendar corresponds to the end of the world, according to the culture’s belief system.
 Others say that the date simply represents the start of a new era and not the end of days.